Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Put on your undergarment (Hadagi)

 Wear a simple slip or camisole underneath.
-This absorbs sweat and prevents the yukata from shifting.
+This absorbs sweat and keeps the yukata from shifting.
 Choose something that won’t show at the neckline.

 How to wear yukata right side first migi-mae rule